-17.2 HAP Increases
+17.2 Contract Rent Increases

-An owner may request an adjustment to the contract rent 60 days prior of the anniversary date of the HAP contract.
-Requests by the owner shall be in writing to PHCD rent increases are subject to market rent comparability surveys that prohibit paying more for a Housing Choice Voucher unit than a comparable unit on the unassisted market.
+An owner cannot increase the contract rent during the initial term of the HAP contract.
+After the initial term, an owner may request an adjustment to the contract rent with at least 60 days notice to the tenant and submitting evidence of proper notice to PHCD.
+Requests by the owner shall be in writing to PHCD.
+Rent increases are subject to market rent comparability surveys that prohibit paying more for a Housing Choice Voucher unit than a comparable unit on the unassisted market.

-The rent to owner will only be increased for housing assistance payments covering months commencing on the latter of: the first day of the first month commencing on or after the contract anniversary date or a minimum of 60 days after the request is received.
-PHCD shall not grant a rent increase unless the owner has complied with obligations under the HAP contract, including compliance with the HQS for all contract units.
-Prior to PHCD's approval the owner's rent increase request, the tenant must also consent in writing to such rent increase.
-Such written consent may include the execution of a lease or other agreement with the owner.
+The rent to owner will be increased the first of the month following 60 days after the request is received.
 Additionally, PHCD will also send a courtesy notice to tenants upon approval of an increase in rent or change.
 The requested rent must still be reasonable as relates to comparable rents in the market and shall be determined by a rent survey.